 Examination of records indicated that a system to ensure that staff supervision and appraisals are planned and completed in accordance with policy has been maintained.
 It was noted that the agency maintains robust systems to assess the competency of staff, particularly in relation to administering medication and handling service users' finances.
 Annual finance and medication competency assessments viewed by the inspector included comprehensive written questions and a series of observations of practice by a manager.
+The service manager described how the agency addresses staff errors in medication management, by using competency assessment to ensure that staff are suitably skilled and competent.

-There was evidence of systems of informal supervision and consultation at all times from a service manager, backed up by a senior manager who has a working knowledge of the service and service users.
+The inspector found evidence of systems of informal supervision and consultation at all times from a service manager, backed up by a senior manager who has a working knowledge of the service and service users.
 An effective on call system ensures that staff can avail of management support twenty four hours a day.
+Staff who provided feedback to the inspector commented, 'there is always someone to ask.'
 The inspector received staff feedback which indicated that staff are aware of their obligations in relation to raising concerns about poor practice, and are confident of an appropriate management response.
-Staff provided positive feedback regarding the quality of support from team leaders and the service manager: